Uzo-presly/cyber_security_compliance_checker/README.md

     Fork and submit a pull request if you'd like to add a script.

     Community roadmap will be maintained in ROADMAP.md (coming soon).

-📜 License

-MIT License.
-Feel free to fork and build on it — just give credit!

 This project is a modular Python-based toolkit that shall also help you scan and analyze codebases, system settings, and policies for compliance with various data protection frameworks: